microsoft/WhatTheHack/023-AdvancedKubernetes/Student/07-data-volumes.md

 * [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) - A storage instance (e.g. A specific Azure Disk resource)
 * [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) (PVC) - A request for a storage instance (e.g. Request for a 30Gi disk with a Storage Class).
 When this request is fulfilled, it will create a Persistent Volume.

-## Success Criteria

-This challenge has multiple, independent sub-challenges.
-Complete each of them to complete the Data Volumes challenge.

-Instead of creating all of the required Kubernetes resources from scratch, the first set of resources are given to you to deploy and should work as-is.
-In subsequent sub-challenges, you must clone and modify the working example to fit the challenge requirements.

 ## Architecture

 The architecture for the sample pod is: